sal-camacho/linux-operating-system/linux-adp-install.md

 # Activity Overview
-In this lab activity, you’ll use the Advanced Package Tool (APT) and sudo to install and uninstall applications in a Linux Bash shell.
+In this activity, you’ll use the Advanced Package Tool (APT) and sudo to install and uninstall applications in a Linux Bash shell.

 While installing Linux applications can be a complex task, the APT package manager manages most of this complexity for you and allows you to quickly and reliably manage the applications in a Linux environment.